Overcoming Procrastination with Your Coaching Clients

 I hope this article has ignited a shift in thinking, a different way of approaching and helping clients through procrastination and provided additional tools for your coaching toolbox!

-Fanie Zis, PCC
+Fanie Zis, PCC (Canada)

-Fanie Zis, PCC, CCDP, CWS, CES, CCS, comes from a background in psychology, counseling, and career development.
-She holds a PCC credential with ICF and is a certified career development practitioner with the BC Career Development Association.
-Fanie is currently enrolled in David Kessler's Grief Educator Certification program and is looking forward to continuing to coach clients in their grief and loss journey.
-Fanie works as a life smart coach for the employee and family assistance program through Homewood Health in the areas of career coaching, career counseling, relationship coaching, family support, grief and loss, stress management, and pre-retirement planning.
-Fanie also works as a freelance life and career coach, supporting clients through personal and professional development and life enhancement processesReach Fanie at http://epifanielifecoaching.com/
+Fanie Zis, PCC, CCDP, CWS, CES, CCS(she/her/hers) has a background in psychology, counseling, and career development.
+She holds a PCC credential from ICF and is a certified career development practitioner with the BC Career Development Association.
+Fanie is also a certified grief educator.
+As a life smart coach for Homewood Health’s employee and family assistance program, she specializes in career coaching, career counseling, relationship coaching, family support, grief and loss, stress management, and pre-retirement planning.
+Fanie also works as a freelance life and career coach, supporting clients through personal and professional development and grief and loss.
+She is certified in the EQ i-2.0 and EQ 360 and as an MBTI practitioner.
+Connect with Fanie at http://epifanielifecoaching.com/.

 The views and opinions expressed in guest posts featured on this blog are those of the author and do not necessarily reflect the opinions and views of the International Coach Federation (ICF).
 The publication of a guest post on the ICF Blog does not equate to an ICF endorsement or guarantee of the products or services provided by the author.